First Nucleon Gluon PDF from Large Momentum Effective Theory: Abstract

 \section{Abstract}

 We report the first nucleon gluon parton distribution function (PDF) using Large-Momentum Effective Theory (LaMET).
 We focus on the gluon operator which was demonstrated to have the best signal-to-noise in the previous attempt~\cite{Good:2024iur} in computing gluon PDFs using LaMET.
 We compute the corresponding Wilson coefficients needed for the hybrid-renormalized matrix elements and the matching kernel to convert the quasi-PDF to the lightcone one at the one-loop level.
 We demonstrate that with the proper Wilson coefficients in place, the counterterms for the renormalization are independent of the hadron and mass within statistical error.
-Using the resulting renormalization, we then compute the nucleon PDF using a HISQ ensemble generated by the MILC collaboration with $N_f=2+1+1$, $a \approx 0.12$~fm, a valence pion mass of 690 MeV, and high levels of gauge link smearing.
-Despite the physics effects of the large-pion mass and gauge link smearing, this calculation provides excellent proof of principle and compares reasonably with selected global fit results.
+Using the resulting renormalization, we then compute the nucleon PDF using a HISQ ensemble generated by the MILC collaboration with $N_f=2+1+1$, $a \approx 0.12$~fm, with valence pion masses of 310 and 690 MeV and two gauge link smearing techniques.
+Despite the physics effects of the heavier than physical pion masses and gauge link smearing, this calculation provides excellent proof of principle and compares reasonably with selected global fit results.